Saeed Abubakr Zakaria

-Saeed Abubakr Zakaria is a Ghanaian Islamic scholar and leader of the Anbariya Islamic Institute in Tamale, Ghana.
-He is the spiritual leader of Anbariya Sunni Community in Ghana.
-He succeeded Afa Ajura, who died on 22 December 2004.
+Saeed Abubakar Zakaria (died on 7 September, 2026) was a Ghanaian Islamic scholar and leader of the Anbariya Islamic Institute in Tamale, Northern Region, Ghana.
+He was the spiritual leader of Anbariya Sunni Community in Ghana from 2007 until his death in 2026, succeeding Afa Ajura.

+Education

 Zakaria studied at the Islamic University of Madinah in the 1970s after receiving a scholarship.
 He returned to the Institute to teach after he graduated in 1985 with a BA in Islamic law and an M.A. in Islamic theology.
-Zakaria served as an Imam in Canada from 1997 until May 2007, when he returned to Ghana to head the Anbariya Islamic Institute.
+Zakaria served as an Imam in Canada from 1997 until May 2007, when he returned to Ghana to head the Anbariya Islamic Institute, Tamale.

+Death

+Saeed died on 7 September 2026 in Accra.

+On the day Saeed Abubakar died, there was a heavy rain with thunder and lightning which kept fear in the people of dragon in that night.